Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 docker exec -it httpd bash

-You can also commit a container as it is from an image using the command:
+You can also commit a container as it is from an image by running the command:

 docker container commit -a "author-name" httpd customhttpd